Streamerbot/docs/streamerbot/2.guide/08.settings/quotes.md

 ::

 ## Setup
-In order to use the built in quote system, navigate to `Settings -> Quotes` and check `Enabled`.
+In order to use the built in quote system, navigate to `Services -> Quotes` and check `Enabled`.

 ![Quote Settings](assets/quotes_6.png)